nickthorpe71/grokking-simplicity-summary/README.md

 **Data**
 <details>
 <summary>Facts about events</summary>
-Examples - The email address a user gave us, the dollar amount read from a banks API
+Examples - The email address a user gave us, the dollar amount read from a bank's API
 </details>
 </br>